 Rule: Registered at [today]

-You can and should welcome your newscomers with a friendly welcome email.
+You can and should welcome your newcomers with friendly trigger emails.
 It’s your very first interaction with a customer and your one chance to make a good impression.
 So don’t blow it.

-First of all, you need to define the purpose of this email (this principle applies to virtually any email you’ll be sending as a part of your email campaign).
+First of all, you need to define the purpose of these trigger emails (this principle applies to virtually any email you’ll be sending as a part of your email campaign).
 Do you want to simply say hello or do you want to start a dialogue?
 Maybe you want to get right to the point and start the whole onboarding process?

 Rule #1: Registered at [exactly X days ago] + Rule #2: Has active application [is false]

-With HelpCrunch you can track whenever someone hasn’t completed the installation process.
+With HelpCrunch, you can track whenever someone hasn’t completed the installation process and send follow-ups in the form of trigger emails.

 And you’d want to encourage these customers to finish it.
 Just don’t postpone it for too long.
 People sign up for dozens of tools every day and forget about them very quickly.
-So this email should be sent the very or the next day after the registration (hence, the first rule).
+So these trigger emails should be sent the very or the next day after the registration (hence, the first rule).

 Trial end warning